DataTalksClub/datatalksclub.github.io/slack.md

 You will receive an invite link.
 Click on it to finish registration in Slack.

+If you haven't received an invite, or the invite link doesn't work, write to alexey@datatalks.club, and we'll add you to Slack manually.

 ## Channels

 - `#book-of-the-week` &ndash; to talk about books with book authors (check the [books page](/books.html) for more information)